abawan7/uni/README.md

     - Hands-on implementation exercises

 7. **PHP**
-    - Web development with PHP
+    - Array key handling

+8. **Computer Networks**
+    - Network models and protocols
+    - Socket programming and network simulations
+    - Lab exercises and practical implementations

+9. **Database Systems**
+    - SQL and database design principles
+    - Normalization and database management
-    - Database connections and server-side programming
+    - Lab tasks and database projects
-    - Building dynamic websites

 ## Contributions
 While the primary purpose of this repository is personal academic learning, I welcome contributions for improvements.
 Feel free to open an issue or submit a pull request.